 Get exclusive member benefits & effect social change.
 Join Today

-Depression is classified as a mood disorder, and may be described as feelings of sadness, loss, or anger that interfere with a person’s everyday activities.
-According to the Centers for Disease Control and Prevention (CDC), depression affects one in 10 Americans.
+Depression is classified as a mood disorder.
+It may be described as feelings of sadness, loss, or anger that interfere with a person’s everyday activities.
+It is estimated that depression affects 1 in 20 Americans.

 People experience depression in different ways.
-It can often interfere with your daily work and relationships.
-Depression can result in lost time at work and lower productivity.
-It also can influence some chronic health conditions.
-Arthritis, asthma, cardiovascular disease, cancer, diabetes, and obesity can all worsen with depression.
+It may interfere with your daily work, resulting in lost time and lower productivity.
+It also can influence relationships and some chronic health conditions.
+Conditions that can get worse due to depression include:

-Left untreated, the condition may last for months or years.
+Left untreated, depression may last for months or years.
 It can worsen over time.
 Yet, those who seek treatment often see improvements in symptoms in just a few weeks.

-Clinical depression is regarded as the most severe form of depression.
+Major depressive disorder is the most severe form of depression.
 It is characterized by persistent feelings of sadness, hopelessness, and worthlessness that do not go away on their own.
-For a diagnosis of clinical depression you must meet five or more of the following symptoms over a two-week period.
+You must experience five or more of the following symptoms over a two-week period to be diagnosed with clinical depression:

 Other forms of depression and mood disorders may have unique characteristics or develop under specific circumstances, making them difficult to classify.
 A few examples are described below.